-Among the possibilities of using CO2, sending it to greenhouses is already applied in thermal waste treatment, mainly in the Netherlands.
+Among the possibilities of using CO2' sending it to greenhouses is already applied in thermal waste treatment, mainly in the Netherlands.

-The AVR Duiven plant and the Twence plant in Hengelo, both in the Netherlands, can each capture up to 100,000 tonnes of $CO_2$ per year.
+The AVR Duiven plant in the Netherlands can capture up to 100,000 tonnes of $CO_2$ per year.
+The Twence plant, in Hengelo, is developing a larger scale unit to also reach this capture capacity.
 Both facilities send the carbon to nearby greenhouses to promote plant growth.
 Mineralisation is another possible route for carbon captured from IRF for building aggregates.
 Other uses include: